Healthy Recipes Blog

 • An electric fondue pot is the easiest because it enables you to easily control the temperature settings when melting the cheese and also when keeping it warm after it's melted.
 I own two fondue sets - one by Cuisinart and one by Artestia.
 Both work equally well.

-• The wine is actually needed here, not just for its flavor but because its acidity helps prevent the cheese from becoming stringy.
+• The wine is needed here, not just for its flavor but because its acidity helps prevent the cheese from becoming stringy.
 You could try using light beer, milk, or chicken stock.
 But then it's a good idea to add a tablespoon of lemon juice to the mixture.

 • The nutrition info is for the fondue only and excludes dippers.